SME Loan – interest free from Resource Efficient Scotland

 - Have a satisfactory credit score and be able to afford repayments.

-- Agree that repayments will be made within 4 years for energy efficiency only measures and within 8 years for other measures (including renewables).
+- Agree that repayments will be made within 8 years.

 - Be eligible for funding within the context of EC State Aid rules.